temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 <!--truncate-->

-Part of the benefit of moving business logic to Temporal is how it implements retries and timeouts for activities in a standardized way.
-This has the effect of adding a reliability layer atop unreliable activities and workers, in a durable and scalable fashion.
+Part of the benefit of moving business logic to Temporal is how it implements retries and timeouts for Activities in a standardized way.
+This has the effect of adding a reliability layer atop unreliable Activities and Workers, in a durable and scalable fashion.
 However, understanding the terminology can be a bit intimidating at first glance.

-This post (together with the embedded talk) aims to give you a solid mental model on what each activity timeout does and when to use it.
+This post (together with the embedded talk) aims to give you a solid mental model on what each Activity timeout does and when to use it.

-> Note: There are also [workflow timeouts](https://docs.temporal.io/docs/concepts/workflows#timeout-settings) and [retry policies](https://docs.temporal.io/docs/concepts/activities#retries) you can set.
-This post only deals with *activity* timeouts.
+> Note: You can also set [Workflow timeouts](https://docs.temporal.io/docs/concepts/workflows#timeout-settings) and [retry policies](https://docs.temporal.io/docs/concepts/activities#retries) you can set.
+This post deals only with *Activity* timeouts.

-## Talk Version: Whiteboard Session
+## Talk version: whiteboard session

-You can watch this 18 minute talk where our CEO Maxim Fateev explains the 4 Types of Activity Timeouts you see in Temporal.
+You can watch this 18 minute talk where our CEO Maxim Fateev explains the 4 Types of Activity timeouts you see in Temporal.

 import { ResponsivePlayer } from '../src/components'